 Lausanne is generally closer to the rest of Switzerland.
 You can get to most of the mountains and towns in Vaud and Valais faster from Lausanne than from Geneva.
 And Geneva has better access to France than Lausanne.
 Here are some nearby towns.

-- Nyon – this lovely lakeside town is about 25 kilometers northeast of Geneva; it’s actually part of the bigger Geneva metro area.
+- Nyon – this lovely lakeside town is about 25 kilometers northeast of Geneva; it’s part of the bigger Geneva metro area.
 This lovely town has a castle and the entire town itself is on the Swiss Heritage Inventory.

 - Prangins – in this town, Château de Prangins is a great place to learn about the history of the country and its heritage.
 The town of Prangins recently received the Wakker Prize in 2020 for preserving and treasuring its architectural heritage.